sekyondaMeta/helion/docs/api/exceptions.md

    Raised when tuple unpacking fails for single tile.

+.. autoclass:: InvalidTileRange

+   Raised when ``hl.tile`` is given a range where the begin exceeds the end.

 .. autoclass:: OverpackedTile

    Raised when tile is wrapped in container when indexing.